“One Cut, One Kill”

 The Serpent Caller’s long range attack can be used in tandem with the Quad ability Paralysing Venom which adds the value of the Quad as damage to critical hits and, more importantly, allows you to block the target of the attack from moving or disengaging on a dice roll of 5 or 6.

 This is a pretty expensive ability to use for this attack, but if you really need an enemy to stay where they are, such as an Iron Golem Ogor Breacher, Paralysing Venom on a Serpent Caller gives you a chance to achieve this at a much longer range than what you get from the Trueblood’s Ensnaring Net.

 Serpents: 90 points

 The Serpents fighter doesn’t look like much.
-It’s relatively cheap, and visually it is literally a bunch of snakes on a base, but it is one of the more interesting fighters among the Chaos warbands.
+Visually it is literally a bunch of snakes on a base, but it is one of the more interesting fighters among the Chaos warbands.